 - Cholestasis: This is defined as decreased or ceased bile flow and can be due to physical obstruction of bile flow or functional or inherited defects in the transporters that deliver bile salts (the bile salt export pump, BSEP) or bilirubin (MRP2) into the biliary system.
 Obstructed bile flow can be intrahepatic (e.g. hepatocyte swelling due to hepatic lipidosis in cats) or extrahepatic (e.g. bile duct obstruction from pancreatic neoplasia, cholelithiasis, Fasciola hepatica in cattle).
-Changes in the character of bile (e.g. thick sludged bile in cats with dehydration) can also result in decreased bile flow.
+Changes in the character of bile (e.g. thick sludged bile in cats with dehydration, mucoceles in dogs) can also result in decreased bile flow.
 Functional defects in bile salt or bilirubin transporters occur secondary to inflammatory cytokines (e.g. endotoxemia) and drugs.
 Changes in transporter function also occur with physical obstructions to bile flow (i.e. MRP3 upregulation on the sinusoidal membrane, which pushes bilirubin and bile salts out of the hepatocyte and back into blood, and downregulation of the sinusoidal pumps that shift bilirubin and bile salts into the hepatocyte from blood, Ntcp and OATP).

 - Cholestasis will result in bilirubinemia, with increased direct bilirubin, and bilirubinuria (excess conjugated bilirubin in blood is excreted into the urine, because it is water soluble, with bilirubinuria preceding bilirubinemia).